patkub/mold-inventory/apps/mold-inventory-app/README.md

 ### App

-Fill out Auth0 details for development in `.env.development`.

 Configure environment variables for development in `wrangler.jsonc`.

 There are two ways to run the app locally, using either the Next.js development server, or the Cloudflare workerd runtime.